tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 			* **DOTS_CITY**
 			* **UNITY_PHYSICS_CUSTOM**

 #.
-After the packages have been downloaded, if the console has :ref:`nunit.framework <nunitFix>` error, restart `Unity`.
+After the packages have been downloaded & installed, if the console has :ref:`nunit.framework <nunitFix>` error, restart `Unity`.

 	.. _packageInstallationOptional: